Koorye/DePT/README.md

 Offical implementation of the paper [DePT: Decoupled Prompt Tuning](https://arxiv.org/abs/2309.07439).

 **Note:** We are doing our best to improve this work.
-If you have any questions or suggestions, please feel free to create an issue on this repo or contact us at jizhang.jim@gmail.com.
+If you have any questions or suggestions, please feel free to create an issue in this repo or contact us at jizhang.jim@gmail.com.

 ----